 About the UMB Financial Corporation Collection

-UMB Financial Corporation exhibits one of the most highly regarded collections of American art in the Country.
-More than 1,200 pieces of paintings and sculpture are on display at UMB banking offices throughout Missouri, Kansas, Colorado, Oklahoma and Arizona.
+UMB Financial Corporation exhibits one of the most highly regarded collections of American art in the country.
+More than 1,200 paintings and sculpture are on display at UMB banking offices throughout Missouri, Kansas, Colorado, Oklahoma, and Arizona.
 The collection was a personal mission of art patron R. Crosby Kemper, Jr. Mr. Kemper was respected world-wide for his personal, corporate and museum collections.
-J. Mariner Kemper, Chairman and CEO, has continued this amazing legacy of American Art, making several remarkable acquisitions that strengthen the collection not only in a significant visual way but also in a comprehensive way.
+J. Mariner Kemper, Chairman and CEO, has continued this amazing legacy of American Art, making several remarkable acquisitions that strengthen the collection not only in a significant visual way, but in a comprehensive way.
 Their dedication and keen insight have created a highly regarded collection, rich in spectrum, always on view.

 About the Commerce Bancshares Fine Art Collection

-Commerce Bank’s corporate art collection started in 1963 by William T. Kemper Jr. (1902-1989) who formed a committee of leading art professionals to guide the process.
-The Collection was formed to provide a stimulating environment for employees, customers and the general community.
-In the 1980’s Laura Kemper Fields (1948-2014) served as the Director of the Collection, and during her 30-year tenure, the collection grew with additions reflecting both high-quality and broadening scope.
-Today, more than1,400 works are exhibited throughout its banking offices in both public spaces and private offices across six states.
+Commerce Bank’s corporate art collection began in 1963 with William T. Kemper Jr. (1902-1989), who formed a committee of leading art professionals to guide the process.
+The Collection was formed to provide a stimulating environment for employees, customers, and the general community.
+In the 1980s, Laura Kemper Fields (1948-2014) served as the Director of the Collection, and during her 30-year tenure the collection grew, with additions reflecting both high-quality and broadening scope.
+Today, more than 1,400 works are exhibited throughout its banking offices in both public spaces and private offices across six states.